Luke 9:32-33 (ANIV)

 I decided to set this whole story before, during & just after dawn.
 The light that comes from Jesus, Moses & Elijah in the transfiguration is mirrored by the light that occurs as the sun is rising over the earth.
 It’s as if God’s natural light (the sun) is part of the transfiguration & almost pays a natural homage to Jesus, the sun’s creator, before the light of the transfiguration takes over.
 Then, after the cloud has disappeared, we see the 3 disciples worhipping Jesus, once again the scene is bathed in the natural, worshipful glow of the sun’s own light.

-Scene 04 – Disciples awaken – Jesus, Moses, Elijah, Simon/Peter, James, John & Snow Vole.
+Scene 04 – Disciples awaken – Jesus, Moses, Elijah, Simon/Peter, James (son of Zebedee), John (son of Zebedee) & Snow Vole.

 I wanted to show each disciple with a different facial expression: from left to right – James (the brother of John) is just waking up & not really “with it” yet!
 Simon/Peter is awake & automatically turns to prayer & reverence, whilst on the right, John is surprised & not really sure what to make of the sudden appearance of Moses & Elijah.